*continental US addresses only

 The Color-and-Weave Placemats feature cool colors blue-violet (Cobalt) and yellow-green (Pistachio), while the Rose Colored Glasses Towels have a warm color palette: yellow-orange Sun, red-violet Cerise, and red Blush.

-Of course, these four ways of mixing color aren’t the only way to use the wheel—a quick Google search will show you many other ways that color theory is used to make color combinations.
-But unlike paint, where two colors can be used on their own or completely blended together, weaving yarn is a bit different: there’s the color of the yarn and then the color it creates when it’s mixed together in your finished textile.
+Of course, mixing colors by using Palette Scout is very different than using yarn, because, unlike cards or traditional artist materials like paint or pencil crayons where two colors can be used on their own or completely blended together, weaving yarn is different: there’s the color of the yarn and then the color your eyes creates when it’s mixed together in your finished textile — not to mention texture, finish, and pattern!

-Depending on the weaving structure you choose, you may see more or less of certain color.
+For example, depending on the weaving structure you choose, you may see more or less of a certain color.
 When it comes to balanced weaves like plain weave or twill, you’ll see both warp and weft in equal amounts—the same is not true for unbalanced twill or some two-shuttle weaves, when the warp or weft may appear more strongly.
 That means that a color scheme that works for you in plain weave may not be as successful in twill (or vice versa!).

 There are two easy ways you test how your chosen colors will interact together.
 You can make a small sample to test out the exact weave structure and colors, or try what is a common beginner project for many weavers: a color gamp.